rbeyer/autocnet/README.md

 to determine how individual images overlap with one another (using the footprints generated from the a priori sensor pointing.)

+This method performs the following actions:
+- Load each image, as a row, into the Images table of the database.
+This includes attempting to extract a footprint from the image.
+The footprint can be read from an ISIS cube if footprint init has been run.
+Alternatively, experimental support exists for Community Sensor Model sensors developed by USGS.
+- Use the database to compute the overlapping geometries between each of the images.
+For large data sets this can be a costly, one time operation.
+Limiting the number of geometries in image footprints can significantly improve performance.
+For each overlap, a row is added to the Overlay table.
+This table tracks the overlapping geometries and the images that intersect those geometries.
+- Return a NewtorkCandidateGraph where each node represents and image and each edge represents a spatial overlap between said images.

 ### Operations on the NCG: Database Rows
 After we have an NCG, we want to perform operations on the graph or on database rows associated with the graph (e.g., the Points, Measures, or Image Overlaps).